Estimation in functional linear quantile regression: Introduction

-In summary, we have the following three types of estimators in mind: \begin{enumerate} \item[(i)] a PCA-based estimator for the slope function; \item[(ii)] a plug-in estimator for the conditional quantile function; \item[(iii)] monotonized estimators for the conditional quantile function. \end{enumerate} We establish rates of convergence for these estimators under suitable norms, showing that these rates are optimal in a minimax sense under some smoothness assumptions on the covariance kernel of the covariate and the slope function.
+In summary, we have the following three types of estimators in mind: \begin{longlist}[(iii)] \item[(i)] a PCA-based estimator for the slope function; \item[(ii)] a plug-in estimator for the conditional quantile function; \item[(iii)] monotonized estimators for the conditional quantile function. \end{longlist} We establish rates of convergence for these estimators under suitable norms, showing that these rates are optimal in a minimax sense under some smoothness assumptions on the covariance kernel of the covariate and the slope function.

-In practice, we have to choose the cut-off level empirically.
-We suggest some criteria, namely (integrated-)AIC, BIC and GACV to choose the cut-off level.
+In practice, we have to choose the cutoff level empirically.
+We suggest some criteria, namely, (integrated-)AIC, BIC and GACV, to choose the cutoff level.
 We study the performance of these criteria by using simulations.
 In our limited simulation experiments, although none of these criteria clearly dominated the others, (integrated-)BIC worked relatively stably.

 Functional data have become increasingly important.
-We refer the reader to \cite{RS05} for a comprehensive treatment on functional data analysis.
-Earlier theoretical studies in functional data analysis have focused mainly on functional linear mean regression models \citep[see][and references cited in these papers]{CFS99,CFS03,YMW05,CH06,HH07,CKS09,JWZ09, YC10,DH11}.
-Among them, \cite{HH07} established fundamental results in functional linear mean regression, deriving sharp rates of convergence for a PCA-based estimator for the slope function under some smoothness assumptions.
+For data collected on dense grids, a traditional multivariate analysis is not directly applicable since the number of grid points may be larger than the sample size and the correlation\vadjust{\goodbreak} between distinct grid points is potentially high. \textit{Functional data analysis} views such data as realizations of random functions and takes into account the functional nature of the data.
+We refer the reader to \citet{RS05} for a comprehensive treatment on functional data analysis.
+Earlier theoretical studies in functional data analysis have focused on functional linear mean regression models [see \citet{CH06}, \citeauthor{CFS99} (\citeyear{CFS99,CFS03}), \citet{YMW05,HH07,CKS09,JWZ09,YC10,DH11} and references cited in these papers].\vadjust{\goodbreak} Among them, \citet{HH07} established fundamental results in functional linear mean regression, deriving sharp rates of convergence for a PCA-based estimator for the slope function under some smoothness assumptions.
 Note that they assumed that covariates are continuously observed.
-Other than functional linear mean regression, \cite{MS05} developed estimation methods for generalized functional linear models using series expansions of covariates and slope functions.
+Other than functional linear mean regression, \citet{MS05} developed estimation methods for generalized functional linear models using series expansions of covariates and slope functions.